matomo-org/matomo-java-tracker/README.md

 To test the servlet integration, run `MatomoServletTester` in your favorite IDE.
 It starts an embedded Jetty server that serves a simple servlet.
 The servlet sends a request to the local Matomo instance if you call the URL http://localhost:8090/track.html.
-Maybe you need to disable support for the Do Not Track preference in Matomo to get the request tracked: Go to _Administration &gt; Privacy &gt; Do Not Track_ and disable the checkbox _Respect Do Not Track.
+Maybe you need to disable support for the Do Not Track preference in Matomo to get the request tracked: Go to _Administration &gt; Privacy &gt; Do Not Track_ and disable the checkbox _Respect Do Not Track_.
 We also recommend to install the Custom Variables plugin from Marketplace to the test custom variables feature and setup some dimensions.